 the city is over 1,000 years old.

-2. Muiretach’s Cross, Monasterboice in Co.
-Louth is Ireland’s most beautiful
+2. Muiretach's Cross, Monasterboice in the Boyne Valley is Ireland's most beautiful

 High Cross and West Cross is the tallest remaining Celtic high cross in Ireland.

-4. Loughcrew in Co.
-Meath is possibly the oldest cemetery in the world and tells of Ireland’s
+4. Loughcrew in the Boyne Valley is the oldest cemetery in the world and tells of Ireland's

 Neolithic cultures.
 One legend has it that the so-called burial mounds were created by a